dudiq/arched-hive/README.md

 This helps break the circular dependency between Module A and Module B and provides a more modular and maintainable codebase.

 ![Scheme](scheme/modules-relation.png 'Modules relation')

-Here's an example of how this approach works in practice: [https://dudiq.github.io/improved-lamp/](https://dudiq.github.io/improved-lamp/)

-And code example in `./src` folder